 Our tours take 45 minutes - 1 hour to complete, depending on guest pace and the number of questions asked.
 Each tour includes around 20 - 25 minutes of walking time, in stretches of 1 - 5 minutes at a time.

-Ghost Capers are entirely open-air, and we stop outside seven locations to share stories of how their history might connect with their alleged hauntings.
+Ghost Capers are entirely open-air, and we stop outside eight locations to share stories of how their history might connect with their alleged hauntings.
 For each location, we offer our theory as to who might be haunting the place and why.

 Tickets must be purchased online via Eventbrite prior to the scheduled tour time, as our tour guide is not equipped to process transactions on site.
 If you're having trouble with a ticket purchase due to technical issues, please reach out to Eventbrite customer service directly!